lrobidou/fimpera/paper_companion/Readme.md

 ```bash
 python scripts/matrix_divider.py fimpera.log
 ```
 This will create one file per z value, named {z}.txt.
-Each file contains a reponse of fimepra.
+Each file contains a reponse of fimepra for one z.
 Each line repsesents a correct abundance, and each number on that line represents the reported abundance by fimpera.
 We call those intermediate representations `abundance matrixes`.

 Do not move {z}.txt files before running the next script.